 While it’s true that walking on your carpet with shoes on, is not the best idea, going barefoot is not ideal either.
-Feet sweat, release oils, and grow bacteria.
-These oils are released into the carpet.
-They attract and trap dirt in the fibers.
-The more the same path is traveled, the more damage is done.
+Feet sweat, release oils and grow bacteria.
+Once in the carpet they attract and trap dirt in the fibers.
 The best practice is to wear house slippers.
 Never walk on your carpet barefoot after moisturizing your feet.
-Lotion is a death sentence to a carpet.
+The lotion is a death sentence to a carpet.

-Carpets should be vacuumed at least once, if not twice weekly.
-However, vacuuming alone does not remove enough dirt.
-Remember, even with regular vacuuming, carpets accumulate approximately twenty five pounds of soil per year.
-To remove even more soil an additional tool is needed.
-One of the best tools is a carpet rake, it is a brush designed to knock loose dirt, and dust that becomes embedded in the carpet fibers.
-It also lifts the nap of the carpet, and removes pet hair.
-Purchasing a quality carpet rake will cost between thirty to forty dollars.
-Using the rake at least once a month before vacuuming, will make a significant difference in extending the longevity of your rug.
-If you have pets, regular raking also extends the life of your vacuum.
-Lastly, raking the carpet provides a good cardio, and arm work out.
+If you vacuum a couple of times a week you are leaving soil behind.
+Even with regular vacuuming, carpets accumulate approximately twenty-five pounds of soil per year.
+A carpet rake is a great way to get the maximum amount of dirt out of the carpet.
+Brushing the carpet prior to vacuuming will loosen more soil.
+It also lifts the nap of the carpet and removes pet hair.
+Purchasing a quality carpet rake will cost between twenty and forty dollars.
+Using a carpet rake at least once a month before vacuuming will make a significant difference in extending the longevity of your rug.
+If you have pets, regular raking can also extend the life of your vacuum.
+Lastly, raking the carpet provides good cardio and arm workout.

 Spot cleanup is important, but what you use to clean the spots is equally important.
 Store-bought cleaners are cheaply made and use oil, silicone, or petroleum as a base.
 All of these products leave behind a film that attracts dirt like a magnet.
 You may notice the spot looks great at first, but two to four weeks later the spots come back, and may even look worse than before.
 In addition, these cleaners strip the protective coating off the rug.